Pelican Gruntfile

 ]

-with your own theme name (where your magic files are stored) and enjoy the Grunt awesomeness by running grunt
+Note: make sure you have pelican installed with pip install pelican.
+Replace gableroux with your own theme name (where your magic files are stored) and enjoy the Grunt awesomeness by running grunt in a terminal.

-Here’s the jshintrc
+Here’s the jshintrc file I used:

 {